Enter Number Two: Plot

 Kenny is found by his friends in the creek, confessing that he killed Dylan.
 He goes to the police station to confess, but Mare surprises him by saying that Dylan survived his wounds.
-Erin's authopsy reveals that she died around midnight and one of her fingers is missing, but there are no signs of rape, with Mare deducing she was murdered elsewhere and dropped in the creek.
+Erin's autopsy reveals that she died around midnight and one of her fingers is missing, but there are no signs of rape, with Mare deducing she was murdered elsewhere and dropped in the creek.

-Lori tells Mare that Jess confided that Frank is the father of Erin's baby.
-Mare confronts him for lying over never seeing, but Frank reiterates he is not the father.
+Lori tells Mare that Jess believes Frank is the father of Erin's baby.
+Mare confronts him over lying about not really knowing Erin.
+Frank reiterates he is not the father, but admits having helped her with supplies for her baby.
 He willingly takes a paternity test, while a recovering Dylan is also asked to participate.
-Erin's phone records reveal that her last call was made after the fight with Brianna to Deacon Mark Burton, who claims that he only provided her with counsel.
+Erin's phone records reveal that her last call, made after the fight with Brianna, was to Deacon Mark Burton, who claims that he only provided her with counsel.
 Nevertheless, Mare and Zabel suspect he is hiding something.
 Unbeknownst to the police, Deacon Mark has Erin's bicycle, which he secretly throws into the river.
 At a local park, Mare traces the origin of the bullet, eventually finding it.

-Mare meets with Carrie Layden, who makes it clear she will fight for Drew's custody.
-Mare swears she will use everything in her power to prevent it, while Carrie claims Kevin despised her.
+Mare meets with Carrie Layden, Drew’s mother, who makes it clear she will fight for Drew's custody.
+Mare swears she will use everything in her power to prevent it, while Carrie claims Kevin despised Mare.
 Mare continues getting involved with Richard, but she simply ignores her texts.
 Zabel tries to hit on her at a bar, but she declines his advances, despite him explaining his problems with his previous partners.

 The following morning, Chief Carter tells Mare that two packets of heroin were found in Carrie's car, and he found out that it was Mare who stole and planted it.
-He puts Mare on administrative leave, ordering her to get grief counseling, believing she still has not moved on from Kevin's death.
+He puts Mare on administrative leave, ordering her to get grief counseling, allegedly believing she still has not moved on from Kevin's death.